 The band followed up their surprising post-Portnoy debut A Dramatic Turn of Events, with this very solid effort.
 It is a bit of a Dream Theater sampler in that it features one of everything good that the band as done – long epic track, a killer instrumental, heavy opening track and a few great album tracks.
 While not breaking any new ground, tracks like The Looking Glass and Illumination Theory showed the band still had some tricks up their sleeve.

 This album is a tough one to figure out.
 There are some killer riffs and it is pretty heavy but there are a lot of weird parts and sections that sounded forced.
 It is still better than your average band and has some memorable songs, but we had to put one album near the bottom of the list.

 12- The Astonishing (2016)

 Dream Theater make a bold statement with their 2 and half hour rock opera set in the future where machines have taken over music.
 James Labrie delivers one of his strongest performance as the band take on a more diverse approach musically, exploring new boundaries.
 This album, however, is a major departure from the band’s signature style and has been polarizing among the fanbase.

 11- Falling Into Infinity (1997)

-Again, the band falls victim to trying to appease two sides of their audience: the die-hard Prog Metal core and the those that are not as die-hard but might be open to shorter, simpler songs.
-To be fair, there are a few good tracks on here like Trial of Tears and New Millennium and even Hollow Years is one of their better ballads.
+Amid label struggles, the band falls victim to trying to appease two sides of their audience: the die-hard Prog Metal core and the those that are not as die-hard but might be open to shorter, simpler songs.
+To be fair, this album has held up better than expected since its release.
+There are a few good tracks on here like Trial of Tears and New Millennium and even Hollow Years is one of their better ballads.